Stroke & Vascular Disorders

 Pusher syndrome (contraversive pushing away from nonparetic side, leading to a loss of postural balance) occurs in approximately one third of thalamic strokes and has often been associated with large posterior hematomas (43).
 The posterior thalamus seems to influence pathways for sensing gravity orientation.

-Harlequin syndrome (intermittent and transient contralateral facial flushing with relative ipsilateral facial pallor) coexisting with a Horner syndrome has been reported in a patient aged 53 years with a large posterolateral thalamic hematoma and intraventricular extension (68).
+Harlequin syndrome (intermittent and transient contralateral facial flushing with relative ipsilateral facial pallor) coexisting with Horner syndrome has been reported in a patient aged 53 years with a large posterolateral thalamic hematoma and intraventricular extension (68).

 Dorsal hematomas.
 The frequency of dorsal hematomas is variable.
 A low frequency of 8% was found in a series of small hematomas (less than 2 cm in mean diameter), whereas series including both small and large dorsal hematomas have reported a frequency ranging between 15% and 28% (45; 48; 15).
 Consciousness is usually preserved.
-Ocular abnormalities are often absent; but when present, Horner syndrome and upward gaze palsy have frequently been noticed.
+Ocular abnormalities are often absent, but when present, Horner syndrome and upward gaze palsy have frequently been noticed.
 Large left-side hematomas may produce aphasia (global or transcortical type), whereas corresponding right-side lesions have been associated with contralateral anosognosia (48).
-Mild or moderate contralateral hemiparesis may occur due to extension of bleeding over the corona radiata.
+Mild or moderate contralateral hemiparesis may occur due to the extension of bleeding over the corona radiata.
 Sometimes, the only clinical finding is pure motor stroke or sensorimotor deficit.
 In either case, the disorder may be confused with a lacunar infarct.
-Inability to stand (thalamic astasia) despite normal motor power and alertness is found in only a few cases, with improvement occurring between 1 week and 5 weeks after appearance (64).
+Inability to stand (thalamic astasia) despite normal motor power and alertness is found in only a few cases, with improvement occurring between 1 and 5 weeks after appearance (64).

 Posterior-dorsal hematomas.
 Small hemorrhages may be confined to the far posterior area of the thalamus (posterior-dorsal hematomas), although they are rarely observed.
 As with dorsal hematomas, consciousness usually remains unaffected.
 Sensory and motor deficits are often transient and minimal or absent altogether.
 The pulvinar nucleus and the medial geniculate body are often affected.
 Therefore, transient constructional apraxia, topographic memory disturbance, and contralesional auditive extinction have been found in nondominant lesions, whereas left-side hematomas may be associated with fluent aphasia (45).
 A small hemorrhage involving the lateral geniculate body produced a transient horizontal nystagmus (spontaneous and evoked gaze) and a contralateral homonymous hemianopia (37).